cesanta/mongoose-os-docs/userguide/security.md

 example, if a device provides a RESTful interface, it acts as a network server.
 If a device connects to an MQTT server, it acts as a network client.

-Avoid to make a device to be a network server for the following reasons:
+Avoid running a network server on your device for the following reasons:

 - It is easy to DoS the device by creading many network connections.
-Say, a device has 40k of free RAM, and each connection takes 10k, then 4 connections is enough to render the device unusable
+Say, a device has 40k of free RAM, and each connection takes 10k, then 4 connections is enough for the denial of service
 - A device must implement authentication and authorisation mechanisms that are potentially vulnerable
 - A network service code may be vulnerable
 - If TLS is used for communication, the connection setup time could be large because of the slow CPU, leading to delays and bad user experience
+- TLS certificate management for the local communication could be non-trivial

 On the other hand, when a device acts as a client, these problems disappear: